Skip to main content

 Output Formats

-# JSON output (default, pipe-friendly)
+# JSON output (pipe-friendly)

 casedev llm:v1 list-models --format json